It’s believed that the way your feet feel determines the well being of your whole body.

 - Buy shoes at the end of the day, as your feet usually expand throughout the day.

-- According to result, the ideal heel height is 1-1.5 inches; which still gives you a bit of height with total comfort.
+- According to studies, the ideal heel height is 1-1.5 inches; which still gives you a bit of height with total comfort.

 Making them comfortable

 - Cushion up.
 Many high heels don’t offer any padding.
 It doesn’t mean you have to suffer though; there are many gel pads and cushions inserts available today.
-You simply stick them to the sole of your shoes.
-Dr. Scholl’s make excellent ones for every type of shoe and concern.
+Dr. Scholl’s make excellent ones and are a must have.
+You can buy them internationally at Amazon.com.

 - Season them.
 If you bought new shoes for this new season, wear them around the house a bit to ‘loosen’ them up a bit.
 I’m sure everyone can relate to wearing new shoes the very same day of buying them and having painful blisters.